Suicide Call Back Service

 These experiences of confusion and isolation can manifest in a number of behaviours such as:

 Anger is a normal reaction to grief, and an expression of feelings or abandonment or blame.
-Be willing to listen and let the adolescent know that these are normal feelings.
+Be willing to listen and let the teenager know that these are normal feelings.

 If you notice any of these behaviours it is important to seek support for both yourself and the adolescent.

 Take all cues and threats of self-harm or suicide seriously and ask the adolescent directly about whether they are considering suicide.
 It is a myth that talking about suicide will put the idea in their heads, and most adolescents experience a sense of relief in being able to talk about these difficult feelings.

 Talking to young people about suicide

 It is important to open up the lines of communication so that the adolescent can talk about how they are feeling about the suicide.

 Here are some tips to help you talk to an adolescent about a death by suicide: